Bachelor of Environmental Science (Wildlife and Conservation Biology)

 Course rules

-To complete the Bachelor of Environmental Science (Wildlife and Conservation Biology) students must pass 24 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Environmental Science (Wildlife and Conservation Biology) you must pass 24 credit points.
+This includes:

 - SLE010 Laboratory and Fieldwork Safety Induction Program (0-credit-point compulsory unit)